The Poor Rich (1938 film)

-The Poor Rich (Hungarian: Szegény gazdagok) is a 1938 Hungarian historical drama film directed by Jenö Csepreghy and starring Tivadar Uray, Zita Szeleczky and László Szilassy.
+The Poor Rich (Hungarian: Szegény gazdagok) is a 1938 Hungarian historical drama film directed by Jenő Csepreghy and starring Tivadar Uray, Zita Szeleczky and László Szilassy.
 It is based on the 1860 novel of the same title by Mór Jókai.
 It was subsequently remade as the 1959 film The Poor Rich.
 It was shot at the Hunnia Studios in Budapest.
 The film's sets were designed by the art director Márton Vincze.
 It was released in America by Danubia Pictures.
 It is also known by the alternative title Poor Plutocrats.